exercism/generic-track/CHECKLIST.md

 ### Document the decisions

-As you make these decisions, document them in the README.md of the repository for contributors and future maintainers.
+As you make these decisions, document them in this repository's README.md for contributors and future maintainers.
 In particular, when someone submits a contribution that goes against one of these decisions, it's very helpful to be able to point to not just the conclusion, but also a bit about why that decision was made.
 That makes it easier to